jliszka/jliszka.github.com/_drafts/insertion-sort-is-dual-to-bubble-sort.md

 ---
 layout: post
-title: "Insertion Sort is dual to Selection Sort"
+title: "Insertion Sort is dual to Bubble Sort"
 description: ""
 category:
 tags: [ "code" ]
 ---
 {% include JB/setup %}

-I happened to notice recently that [selection sort](http://en.wikipedia.org/wiki/Selection_sort) is [insertion sort](http://en.wikipedia.org/wiki/insertion_sort) backwards.
+I happened to notice recently that [insertion sort](http://en.wikipedia.org/wiki/insertion_sort) is [bubble sort](http://en.wikipedia.org/wiki/Bubble_sort) backwards.
 Or inside out.
 Or something.

 Both algorithms can be expressed as a main function that calls a recursive helper.
 Let's take a look at the main functions first.